-Additional monitoring may be imposed by the Inspector.
+Additional monitoring may be imposed by the Board or by the Inspector.

-PART J: CONDITIONS APPLYING TO ABANDONMENT, RECLAMATION AND CLOSURE
+PART J: CONDITIONS APPLYING TO RECLAMATION AND CLOSURE

-The Licensee shall implement the Hope Bay Project Doris-Madrid Interim Closure and Reclamation Plan, as approved by the Board.
-The Licensee shall update for Board review the Hope Bay Project, Doris-Madrid Interim Closure and Reclamation Plan with a layout plan to illustrate how the security stage triggers set out at Part C items 1 and 2 will be monitored on land within six (6) month of approval of the Licence.
+The Licensee shall implement the Doris-Madrid Interim Closure and Reclamation Plan, as approved by the Board.

-The Licensee shall submit to the Board for approval in writing, every five (5) years following approval of the Amended Licence, an updated Interim Closure and Reclamation Plan, prepared in accordance with “Guidelines for the Closure and Reclamation of Advanced Mineral Exploration and Mine Sites in the Northwest Territories, issued by the Mackenzie Valley Land and Water Board (MVLWB) and Aboriginal Affairs and Northern Development Canada (AANDC) in 2013 (MVLWB/AANDC 2013) and consistent with the INAC “Mine Site Reclamation Policy for Nunavut, 2002”, including an updated reclamation cost estimate of the total mine closure restoration liability referred to in PART C, Item 5.
+The Licensee shall submit to the Board for approval in writing, every five (5) years following approval of an Amended Licence, an updated Interim Closure and Reclamation Plan, including an updated reclamation cost estimate of the total mine closure restoration liability referred to in Schedule C.

 The Licensee shall submit to the Board for approval at least twelve (12) months prior to the expected end of planned mining, a Final Closure and Reclamation Plan.
 The Final Closure and Reclamation Plan shall incorporate revisions, which reflect the pending closed status of the mine, and include:

-Soil Quality Remediation Objectives reflecting the applicable CCME Guidelines and the Government of Nunavut Environmental Guideline for Site Remediation;
+Soil Quality Remediation Objectives (SQRO) taking into consideration the applicable CCME Guidelines and the Government of Nunavut Environmental Guideline for Site Remediation;

-Environmental Site Assessment plans in accordance with the applicable Canadian Standards Association (CSA) criteria;
+Environmental Site Assessment plans in accordance with the applicable Canadian Standards Association (CSA) criteria; and